seanredmond/heniautos/README-heniautos-cmd.md

 As you can see, the two-day default has the effect of making 414/13 intercalary, while one- or zero- day rule make 415/14 the intercalary year.

 There is one more, special value for the `-r` parameter.
-Using `-r d` will use months as calculated by Dinsmoor (1931, 424-440).
-Since his tables for the years 432-109 BCE[^3] were used as a reference and point of departure for much of the debate that followed, they are included as a useful option in `heniautos`.
+Using `-r d` will use months as calculated by Dinsmoor (1931).
+Since his tables for the years 432-109 BCE (1931, 424-440) are used as a reference and point of departure for much of the debate that followed him, they are included as a useful option in `heniautos`.
 They are also as different as you can get from `heniautos`s versions, since Dinsmoor uses the conjunction (`-r 0`) and tries to keep as near a perfect alternation of full as hollow months as possible:

     > heniautos 415 -m -r d
 	"BCE 415/414"	"Hekatombaiṓn"	"BCE 0415-Jul-08"	29